Last updated on February 26th, 2023 at 01:52 am

 Moving to San Francisco in the first place was a leap, as was leaving my husband when my heart told me to leave, despite being scared of being alone again at 34.

 Staying in San Francisco when my job contract ran out was another leap of faith.
-My apartment sublet was up and I had no work and very little in savings.
+My apartment sublet was up, and I had no work and very little savings.
 But I knew I didn’t want to leave this beautiful city, So I started looking for work and places to live, trusting that it would work out for the best.

 Learning from All of It